Get help today 888-341-7785

 Medical professionals diagnose Adderall addiction as a stimulant use disorder.5 Addiction is characterized by compulsive drug seeking and use despite experiencing the harms of such use.2 A person must meet specific criteria from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to receive this diagnosis.5

-The criteria for stimulant use disorder include:5
+The criteria for Adderall addiction, or stimulant use disorder, include:5

-• Experiencing withdrawal symptoms when you stop using the stimulant.
-(Note: For people who take Adderall under medical supervision, experiencing withdrawal symptoms does not count as meeting diagnostic criteria).
+Note: For people who take Adderall under medical supervision, experiencing tolerance and/or withdrawal symptoms does not count as meeting diagnostic criteria.

-You may notice other signs someone may be misusing and abusing Adderall, such as dramatic behavioral changes, including aggressive, chaotic, or violent behavior.5 Though not necessarily specific to Adderall addiction, some other general that might suggest someone is struggling with substance use include:3, 6, 7
+You may notice other signs someone may be misusing Adderall, such as dramatic behavioral changes, including aggressive, chaotic, or violent behavior.5 Though not necessarily specific to Adderall addiction, some other general that might suggest someone is struggling with substance use include:3, 6, 7

 • Trouble with the law.